-Course Code Course Title EFTS 2015 P/C/R/RP/EQ EDST 601 Core Theory and Foundations of Specialist Teaching 0.2500 YB1 P: A teaching qualification or entry at the discretion of the Dean of Education.
+Course Code Course Title EFTS P/C/R/RP/EQ EDST 601 Core Theory and Foundations of Specialist Teaching 0.2500 YB1 P: A teaching qualification or entry at the discretion of the Dean of Education.
 RP: Experience working with children with special educational needs.
-EDST 621 Theory and Foundations of Deaf and Hearing Impairment 0.2500 YB2 P: A teaching qualification or entry at the discretion of the Dean of Education.
-RP: Experience working with children who are Deaf or Hearing Impaired.
-EDST 622 Evidence-based Interprofessional Practice in Deaf and Hearing Impairment 0.2500 YB P: EDST 601 and EDST 621 EDST 623 Practicum in Deaf and Hearing Impairment 0.2500 YB P: EDST 601 and EDST 621 C: EDST 622
+EDST 621 Theory and Foundations of Deaf and Hard of Hearing 0.2500 YB2 P: A teaching qualification or entry at the discretion of the Dean of Education.
+RP: Experience working with children who are Deaf or Hard of Hearing.
+EDST 622 Evidence-based Interprofessional Practice in Deaf and Hard of Hearing 0.2500 YB P: EDST 601 and EDST 621 EDST 623 Practicum in Deaf and Hard of Hearing 0.2500 YB P: EDST 601 and EDST 621 C: EDST 622